cray82/odin-recipes/README.md

 # odin-recipes
 This is the first project from The Odin Project.
+I used recipies from allrecipies.com to create 3 recipe pages from the index.html page.
+This project taught me how to link files using relative and absolute links, and how to use basic html to style the page in a way that makes sense.
+I also was able to practice git commands to commit a couple iterations of the site.
+This has aided my understanding of the difference in terms like commit, push, and add, as well as how to check changes with git log/status.